VincentSaelzler/hyper-homelab/docs/proxmox.md

 pvs
 pvremove
 ```
+### 2. Clear Partition Tables
-**After*** LVM stuff has been wiped, clear partition tables using these commands.
-The `gdisk` commands need to be run individually and interactively for each disk.
+**After** LVM stuff has been wiped, clear partition tables.
+Repeat this command for each disk.
 ```
-gdisk /dev/sdx
+sgdisk /dev/sdx --zap-all
-x, z, y, y (extra, zap, yes remove GPT, yes remove BIOS fallback) pvremove /dev/sda /dev/sdb /dev/sd.. -f
 ```
+## General Configuration
+*Once LVM and partitions are gone*, we can move on to the install.

+Some basic details about the node need to be manually entered, including:
+- (temporary) Password
+- IP Address
+- Gateway and DNS
+- Domain

+The PW is set to `easypass` initially, then changed by Ansible.

 ## Cluster Creation and Joining
+> ⚠️ WARNING: Remove nodes from the cluster **before** uninstalling or re-installing Proxmox.
 ### Manual Join
 This is (unfortunately) the way it needs to be done.